EIT-Pathogena/client/README_pypi.md

   -h, --help   Show this message and exit.
 ```

-The `query-raw` command fetches either the raw metadata of one more samples given a mapping CSV
+The `query-status` command fetches the current processing status of one or more samples in a mapping CSV
 generated during upload, or one or more sample GUIDs.

 ### Usage